 You are asked to provide your presentation file during a break on the day preceding your slot by bringing it to the appropriate venue.
 It will then be loaded onto the computer.
 For those presenting on the first day please provide it during any break prior to your slot.

-You may provide it on USB memory key (preferred) or on CD.
-A CD-R is preferable to a CD R/W. You are advised to have a backup copy available.
+You may provide it on USB memory key (preferred) or on CD (CD-R).
+You are advised to have a backup copy available.
 Please name your file in the style ‘AuthorSurname-ShortTitle’.

 Internet access from the presentation PC can be provided, although subject to content filtering.
 Please contact the conference organiser with details if you require this.

 Users may connect their own computer to the projection system, but do so at their own risk.
 Please contact the the conference organisers for advice if you intend doing this.
-A VGA connector is available at all venues, with an HDMI/mini HDMI also being available in the Lecture Theatre.
+A VGA connector is available at all venues, with an HDMI/mini HDMI also being available in the Lecture Theatre and Conference Room.

-Although the Notes field will be present on the lectern monitor, there is a risk that it will be too large to fit in the available area.
+Although the Notes field will be present on the lectern monitor (in Presenter View), there is a risk that it will be too large to fit in the available area.
 You should have a printed set of notes as backup.

-The use of PDF, Word or similar documents for presentations should be avoided where possible as it requires the Windows display mode to be changed for your slot.
+The use of PDF, Word or similar documents for presentations should be avoided where possible as it may require the Windows display mode to be changed for your slot.

 If you are using a large number of photos in your presentation, you should compress the images using the standard PowerPoint functionality.
 Not doing so can slow down the loading and transition of slides.